WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 --- abstract

-This document explores how a server can send particular responses that are authoritative for an origin, when the server itself is not authoritative for that origin.
-For now, the appendices containing use cases and requirements should be treated as more confident than the proposal itself.
+This document specifies how a server can send an HTTP request/response pair, known as an exchange, with signatures that vouch for that exchange's authenticity.
+These signatures can be verified against an origin's certificate to establish that the exchange is authoritative for an origin even if it was transferred over a connection that isn't.
+The signatures can also be used in other ways described in the appendices.

+These signatures contain countermeasures against downgrade and protocol-confusion attacks.

 --- note_Note_to_Readers